Skip to main content

 Ghugi implements the following measures, reviewed at least annually:

-- Breach response: documented incident response plan, including the 72-hour notification commitment in section 6.5.
+• Breach response: documented incident response plan, including the 48-hour breach-notification commitment to controllers in section 6.

 Schedule 3 — Authorised sub-processors